AkariAsai/self-rag/README.md

 Please use the latest version of `vllm`, as the older version may not enable you to set `skip_special_tokens` via `SamplingParam`, which is added by ([this PR](https://github.com/vllm-project/vllm/issues/893)).

 ## Quick start
 You can download Self-RAG from HuggingFace Hub.
-For inference, we recommend using [vllm](https://vllm.readthedocs.io/en/latest/) as it significantly speed up inferences.
+For inference, we recommend using [vllm](https://vllm.readthedocs.io/en/latest/) as it significantly speeds up inferences.

 ```py
 from transformers import AutoTokenizer, AutoModelForCausalLM